Traffic cases involve violations of the California Department of Motor Vehicle (DMV) code and other minor offenses.

 Forfeiture of bail is the same as a conviction of the offense and it will result in a conviction on your driving record.

-Failure to comply with an Agreement to Pay and Forfeit Bail in Installments will result in a Failure to Appear charge being added to your case, increased assessments, suspension of your driving privilege and the case being referred to Shasta County Superior Court Collections Unit.
+Failure to comply with an Agreement to Pay and Forfeit Bail in Installments will result in a Failure to Appear charge being added to your case, increased assessments, suspension of your driving privilege and the case being referred to Colusa County Superior Court Collections Unit.

 Installment payments are not authorized for traffic school - you MUST pay in full.